Kinetic uncertainty relations for quantum transport

 It is valid for any current\footnote{For particle currents, this bound simply implies that classical noise is superpoissonian~\cite{Safi2014Jan}.}, $I^{(\nu)}_\alpha$, in either bosonic or fermionic, possibly nonthermal systems \cite{supp}, whenever the current and the noise can be written in the form of Eqs.~(\ref{eq:current}, \ref{eq:S}), respectively.
-Note that this is even the case for interacting systems in the mean-field limit~\cite{Jauho1994Aug,Souza2008Oct,Haupt2010Oct}, extending hence the applicability of our results.
-This bound, which can be interpreted as a \textit{kinetic uncertainty relation} is the first central result of this work.
-Indeed, for this bound~\eqref{eq:cl-bound} on the \textit{classical} component of the noise, a direct relation can be established between the particle-current noise and the \textit{local activity} $\mathcal{K}_\alpha$ with respect to contact $\alpha$ of the system, see also Ref.~\cite{Blasi2023Dec,Nishiyama2024Apr} for connections between fluctuations and activity in the weak coupling regime or for closed systems.
-This local activity is given by the sum of rates
+This bound, which can be interpreted as a \textit{kinetic uncertainty relation} is the first central result of this work. {For} this bound~\eqref{eq:cl-bound} on the \textit{classical} component of the noise, {we establish} a direct relation between the particle-current noise and the \textit{local activity} $\mathcal{K}_\alpha$ with respect to contact $\alpha$ of the system.
+See Ref.~\cite{Blasi2023Dec,Nishiyama2024Apr} for connections between fluctuations and activity in the weak transmission regime or for closed systems.
+We identify this local activity as